dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ```

 The `@ArgSource` decorator takes one of the following values of `ArgSources`:
-- `DEFAULT`: For GET requests, this comes from the query string; for POST requests it comes from the request body
+- `DEFAULT`: The default value.
+For GET requests, this means searching for query parameters; for POST requestsn, searching the request body.
-- `BODY`: Indicates that the value is to be taken from the request body
+- `BODY`: Indicates to search the parameter in the request body.
-- `QUERY`: Indicates that the value is to be taken from the URL query string
+- `QUERY`: Indicates to search the parameter in the URL query string.
-- `URL`: Indicates that the value is to be taken from a placeholder in the URL
+- `URL`: Indicates to search the parameter in the endpoint path (requires a path placeholder).

 Arguments sourced from an HTTP request generally get the name given in the code for the method.
 However, if the name in the HTTP query string or body is different, [`@ArgName`](#argname) may be used.

 #### `@Authentication`
-The `@Authentication()` class decorator configures the Operon HTTP server to perform authentication.
+Configures the Operon HTTP server to perform authentication.
 All methods in the decorated class will use the provided function to act as an authentication middleware.

-Example:
+This middleware will make users' identity available to [Operon Contexts](./contexts).
+Here is an example:
 ```typescript
 async function exampleAuthMiddlware (ctx: MiddlewareContext) {
   if (ctx.requiredRole.length > 0) {